Staff Member: Fr. Valentine Rebello

 In my personal life, during this time my dear father passed away.
 In 2010 I was overjoyed at being incardinated as a priest in the Diocese of Rockville Centre and then in 2012 I became a naturalized American citizen.

-And then the most wonderful letter from the bishop came in March – assigning me as the next pastor of St. Pius X, Plainview!
+And then the most wonderful letter from the Bishop Murphy came in March 2013 – assigning me as the next pastor of St. Pius X, Plainview!
 I had to read it a few times to make sure it was real.
 If you are reading this letter carefully, you will remember that I was ordained at the St. Pius X Seminary.
 What better place to begin my journey as pastor than with the people of St. Pius X parish.

 So here I am – your new, fairly good-looking pastor.
 What do you think?
 I am eager to get to know each of you.
 I look forward to sharing my own stories with you and growing together in the faith of our Lord Jesus Christ.
 I come to our new parish family with the spirit of our patron Saint “a man of God who knew the unhappiness of the world and the hardships of life, and in the greatness of his heart wanted to comfort everyone.”